verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ]  “We’ll go down in history as the first society that wouldn’t save itself because it wasn’t cost-effective.” – Kurt Vonnegut, 1922-2007
 - [ ] Politeness is just fictitious benevolence
-- [ ] “Its not what you look at that matters, it’s what you see” - Henry David Thoreau Man 2: No, that’s what life is for.
+- [ ] “Its not what you look at that matters, it’s what you see” - Henry David Thoreau
+- [ ] You are the knife I turn inside myself.
+Man 2: No, that’s what life is for.
 —The Lift (2000)